pooja-solaikannu/pooja-solaikannu.github.io/_posts/2021-05-31-Publishing-a-Python-package-using-pypi.markdown

 This blog is going to be about how to publish a python package using PyPi which then can be installed using pip(a python packager manager).

-Note - In this post, I'm not going to talk about any legit solution as it doesn't come under the scope of this article.
+> Note - In this post, I'm not going to talk about any legit solution as it doesn't come under the scope of this article.

 ## What is PyPi - Python Package Index
+The Python Package Index, abbreviated as PyPI and also known as the Cheese Shop (a reference to the Monty Python's Flying Circus sketch "Cheese Shop"), is the official third-party software repository for Python.
+It is analogous to CPAN, the repository for Perl.
+Some package managers, including pip, use PyPI as the default source for packages and their dependencies.

 ## Preparing Python Package
 As I said earlier, I'm not going to create any legit package.
 So, If you are here to check out for ideas, then I would suggest you to go through this link -